HossanAlamgir/Ku-and-Ka-Band-Ocean-Surface-Radar-Backscatter-Model-Functions-at-Low-Incidence-Angles/readme.txt

-The variables in the files are defined as follows
+The variables in the file are defined as follows

 meanSigku= Binned average Ku Sigma0 measurements [WS X Chi X beam], in dB meanSigka= Binned average Ka Sigma0 measurements [WS X Chi X beam], in dB